 - The projector is only capable of playing mixed mono audio, even if a stereo audio input is connected.
-See "Connecting Audio" on page 21 for details. - If the selected video image is not displayed after the projector is turned on and the correct video source has been selected, check that the Video source device is turned on and operating correctly.
+See "Connecting Audio" on page 18 for details. - If the selected video image is not displayed after the projector is turned on and the correct video source has been selected, check that the Video source device is turned on and operating correctly.
 Also check that the signal cables have been connected correctly.

-Connecting an S-Video source device
+Connecting an S-Video or a composite Video source device

-Examine your Video source device to determine if it has an unused S-Video output socket available:
+Examine your Video source device to determine if it has an unused S-Video or Video output socket available: